syncfusion-content/blazor-docs/blazor/daterangepicker/events.md

 ---
 layout: post
 title: Events in Blazor DateRangePicker Component | Syncfusion
-description: Learn about Events in Blazor DateRangePicker component of Syncfusion, and more details.
+description: Learn here all about Events in Syncfusion Blazor DateRangePicker component and more.
 platform: Blazor
 control: DateRangePicker
 documentation: ug
 ---

-# Events
+# Events in Blazor DateRangePicker Component

 This section explains the list of events of the DateRangePicker component which will be triggered for appropriate DateRangePicker actions.